Table of Contents |

 Notice how they both have the same terminal side.
 When two angles in standard position share the same terminal side, the angels are called coterminal.

-So far, we have only considered angles formed by rotating at most in either direction.
+in either direction.
 When the measure of an angle has absolute value more than

 it means that the ray is rotated more than one full rotation from its initial side.